BFA in Studio Art

 BFA Studio Art Entrance Application and Review Information

-Applications will be due Friday, February 28th, 2014.
-These will be placed on the cork boards outside of the Department of Art office (220 FAB) as of January 22nd.
+Applications will be due Friday, October 3rd, 2014.
+These will be placed on the cork boards outside of the Department of Art office (220 FAB) in September 2014.

-The BFA Studio Entrance review will be held Friday, October 11th from 12-3:30pm in the Fine Arts Building.
+The BFA Studio Entrance review will be held Friday, October 10th from 12:30pm-3:00pm in the Fine Arts Building.
 Students must set up their portfolios between 8:30 and 11:45am and take down their works between 3:30 and 5pm.
 Students must check in with the Department of Art office (220 FAB) that morning for room assignments.

 The Bachelor of Fine Arts (BFA) in Studio Art is a one hundred-twenty (120) credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
 BFA students will develop a personal vision, a high level of competence in technique, and harness the ability to make sound artistic decisions.
 The BFA in Studio Art is a proficiency-based program, characterized by continuous assessment.
 This program is only available to FSU art students.